 7. Analyze response times to identify improvements to customer experience

 You could also analyze response time data to identify areas for improvement.
 For example, what is the average timescale between an order being placed and the order being shipped?
 How long are customers waiting for an estimate after their request?
 By identifying these trends, you can then work to automate more of the processes involved in this activity.

 A couple of examples:

 - Reduce the amount of time spent processing purchase orders and invoices by digitizing this process.
 One of our customers recently did this, and here’s how.

 - If you find your CSRs are spending too much time dealing with artwork and there are costly errors going unnoticed for days further down the workflow, your data will show this.
 You could implement automated artwork submission, so your CSRs are only having to deal with errors flagged by the software.

 It was reported in 2018 that only 40% of large businesses were said to be using automation across the organization or have fully automated processes in at least one business function (McKinsey, 2018).
 So any opportunity to automate your workflow should be seized upon.
 You can use it to really stand out from the crowd and improve your customer experience!

-It’s clear that there are significant opportunities to leverage the data within your MIS to learn more about your business, customers and processes so you can continually improve.
+It’s clear that there are significant opportunities to leverage the data within your MIS and estimating software to learn more about your business, customers and processes so you can continually improve.
 And it’s the businesses that make use of BI tools to interrogate and analyze this data that are in the best position for success.